DALI OPTICON 8 MK2 Floorstanding Loudspeakers Review

 Those who dismiss DALI as just another volume consumer brand have got it wrong; the company produces a range of highly capable loudspeakers targeted at the market's more affordable end.
 Some may mark these down for not being the most modern looking, but you soon forget about the way they look when you hear how they sound.

 The new Opticon 8 Mk2 typifies this.
 It's a highly impressive design with real strength in depth – it makes music sound magical, which is what it's all about.
-Being a good all rounder means that it's not only ideal for hi-fi use, but also home theatre applications too, possibly without a dedicated subwoofer.
+Being a good all-rounder means that it's not only ideal for hi-fi use but also for home theatre applications too, possibly without a dedicated subwoofer.
 The excellent imaging ability makes me curious about what a full Atmos system comprising these speakers would perform like.
 There's much to like here.

 So if you're seeking a pair of musical but muscular floorstanders – ones that can adequately deliver sub-bass, are forgiving to position and have wonderful soundstaging, then this speaker is an essential audition.
 This sequel, at least, has been well worth the wait.